Rosh-Made/rosh-made/blog/software-testing.md

 Switching to a career in IT from a non-IT background seems as daunting as it sounds but when I think about it now I feel like that was the best investment (time + money) and decision I made 3 years ago in my life.

 I'm often asked WHY, WHAT, and HOW I made this career move and hence I collate this blog to share my journey and help/guide someone to reach their career goals.
-So, If you're someone thinking of moving to the software testing from a non-IT field, or someone new to the local job market (Immigrant to NZ), or a recent graduate, I hope this blog will answer your questions at the end of this blog with some important tips and guides.
+So, If you're someone thinking of moving to the software testing from a non-IT field, or someone new to the local job market (Immigrant to NZ), or a recent graduate, I hope your questions will be answered at the end of this blog with some important tips and guides.

-My journey
+### My journey

 To give a little context, I move to New Zealand 10 years ago and completed my studies in Business Management at the age of 23.
 I worked as an Office Administrator full-time for a year or more, later on, I realized that I wasn't enjoying it and was capable of doing something more and better.